PINCHme/interview-challenges/frontend/README.md

 # PINCHme
 ## Frontend Challenge

-The goal of this challenge is to generate a reusable component in either React or Vue.js.
+The goal of this challenge is to generate a reusable component in either React.
 This type of challenge is an example of the types of challenges you would experience in your day-to-day as a frontend engineer at PINCHme.

 ### Getting Started
 Please clone this repository and ensure all of your work is done in a feature branch: